google/domaintest/README.md

 This bug breaks the hyperlinks in this documentation for users of Firefox, Internet Explorer, and Safari; we've reported the issue to GitHub.
 In the meantime, affected users can test the examples by copying and pasting the on-screen text.

 ##Overview
 Domain Test is a tool designed to help developers test their applications for compatibility with new top-level domains (TLDs).
-Developed by Google and launched in a partnership between Google Registry, Donuts Inc, Uniregistry, and Ausregistry, Domain Test is an open source project available under the Apache 2 license and can be used across 126 new TLDs.
+Developed by Google and launched in a partnership between GGoogle Registry and Ausregisdtry, CentralNic, Donuts Inc, RightSide, and Uniregistry, Domain Test is an open source project available under the Apache 2 license and can be used across 126 new TLDs.
 It is freely available for use and modification.

 In 2011, the Internet Committee for Assigned Names and Numbers (ICANN) approved a new gTLD program, where applicants could apply to own and operate new gTLDs.
 A total of 1,930 applications were filed, and beginning in 2013, ICANN began delegating new gTLDs to the root DNS zone.
 These gTLDs have a series of characteristics, such as string length and the use of non-Latin scripts, that can cause bugs in software.
 Domain Test helps developers identify and fix these problems.